Published

 }

-Now config.lastSync = Date.now() just works - no explicit save calls.
-The codebase got much simpler.
+Now config.lastSync = Date.now() works without explicit save calls.
+This reduced state-management boilerplate.

 Change detection

 SHA-256 hashing on file content + metadata.
 Only files with changed hashes trigger API calls.
-No diff logic needed - if the hash matches, skip it.
+If the hash matches, the file is skipped.

 What it does